-The Council discourages bonfires as they cause air pollution, upset neighbours, and can damage health, particularly of children, older people, and those with breathing and heart conditions.
+We discourage bonfires as they cause air pollution, upset neighbours and can damage health (particularly of children, older people, and those with breathing and heart conditions).

 If you choose to have a bonfire at your home, it is your responsibility to ensure that it does not cause a nuisance to neighbours.
 The following precautions should be taken:

-If you cause a smoke nuisance, the Council can take enforcement action against you, leading to fines of up to £5000 and a criminal record if convicted.
+If you cause a smoke nuisance we can take enforcement action against you.
+This could lead to a fine of up to £5000 and a criminal record if convicted.

-In addition to the above offences it is also an offence under the Clean Air Act 1993 to emit dark or black smoke, subject to a £20,000 fine and a criminal record.
+It is also an offence under the Clean Air Act 1993 to emit dark or black smoke, which is subject to a £20,000 fine and a criminal record.